AI For Refrigerator Not Cooling Calls

 No. It can use approved wording you provide and collect the details staff need.
 Anything uncertain should go to staff or the appropriate public safety guidance.

-Why make a dedicated refrigerator call plan?
+Why make a dedicated refrigerator call path?

 Because warm refrigerator callers have urgency, food spoilage concern, warranty questions, sealed-system risk, model details, and same-day decision pressure that generic appliance repair copy can miss.